 For example, despite a genuine commitment to balanced and loving parenting, if I nevertheless become impatient and harsh with one of my children, I might still maintain my belief that I am committed to the goal and value of being a loving parent.
 The moment of impatience was a poor choice, but not necessarily evidence of insincerity or inadequacy.
 If I take for granted that I am committed to a meaningful goal, then I might better understand the impatience as resulting from a brief “loss of faith,” a momentary suspension of my belief in the value and importance of being a loving parent.

-When accumulated, these “mistakes” might result in a sense of being “lost” and cause feelings of despair, anger, or cynicism.
+When accumulated, these “mistakes” might result in the sense of being “lost” and cause feelings of despair, anger, or cynicism.
 Therapy helps patients explore their “mistakes,” those “momentary suspensions of belief” that result from fears that are often unconscious and triggered by similarly imperceptible threats.
 That’s why it’s so valuable to speak with a therapist who understands the meaningfulness of your commitment to value, a commitment Frankl might argue is a will to meaning and freedom.
 Through dialogue, your therapist can help reveal the threats and fears that challenge your commitment and help you experience more fully your freedom to love.